-Somehow on the Easter Sunday there were too many manikins pressed against the shop windows, with disproportionately flashy wear compared to the street.
-The old town near the water in Thess was plenty affluent, but not really representative of many of the displays.
+On the Easter Sunday along Egnatia manikins from the earlier era of window display pressed close against the glass, taunting the street.
+The old town near the water in Thess had plenty of affluent pockets, but none of it representative of the displays.
 One truncated lower torso bending back into the shop may have been a not so subtle Greek jest.
-Mostly the beggary was ambulant; it was chiefly around the churches that the beggars sat fixed on the pavement and ledges.
-A chap on crutches was gifted a couple brass coins by the Alexandroupoli teacher this afternoon, who dropped one, followed by a second after a clear pause, into the receptacle, when both pieces were in his fingers together.
-In order to underline to the chap the definite pair, most likely.
-Hobbling, dark, clearly woebegone, the fellow had ignored the panama.
-Clearly no good had ever come from those.
+Mostly the beggary was ambulant, while around the churches they sat fixed on the pavement and ledges.
+A chap on crutches was gifted a couple brass coins by the Alexandroupoli teacher that afternoon, who dropped one into the receptacle, followed by a second after a drammatic pause.
+Hobbling, dark, woebegone, the fellow had ignored the panama.
+Clearly no good had ever come from any of those.
 A gypsy, the Alexandroupoli indicated.
-Prior to that chap an earlier of similar age and colouration, though less broken, had approached asking in Greek and quickly switching when informed.
+Prior to that chap an earlier of similar age and colouration, though less broken, had approached, asking initially in Greek and quickly switching.
 How is your health?
-In the evening the poor, frightful lady at the fast food corner joint by the hotel a few notches above the worst villains in that line presented a truly sorry sight.
-Again, like the Alex man, very likely a junior, though with the usual lag in comprehension.
-A slow-moving lady who gave off much body odour from beneath her jacket.
-In hand she carried a number of dirty, flattened medical prescription packets that showed her condition.
-The shared heritage was assumed in this case.
-Standing close, it was a difficult confrontation.
-A single euro was hardly sufficient for her needs and fell far short of the cost of the food piled on the plate on the table.
-The lady brandished the flattened packs and indicated the food pile.
-Most certainly she had a point, a single euro was only one seventh the cost of that pasta and veg, which you were about to consume in one sitting.
-What a face she showed!
-What brow etching and shaking jowls!
-With the Gazan photos the sharpness was heightened.
-The Arabs & Turks were near here; it was at Alexandroupili that the Macedonian conqueror had crossed into Asia Minor, the teacher informed, therefore the name of his city.
-The odour of this beggar was eclipsed by her person while she stood appealing near two minutes for at least one euro more.
+In the evening the frightful lady at the fast food corner by the hotel presented a truly shocking sight.
+Again, like the Alex man, very likely a junior, with the usual lag in comprehension.
+A slow-moving woman who gave off much body odour from beneath her jacket.
+In hand she carried a number of dirty, flattened prescription packs.
+Again the shared heritage was assumed, pleasingly even here.
+Standing close, however, it was a difficult confrontation.
+A single euro was hardly sufficient for her needs; admittedly, it fell far short of the cost of the food on the plate before us.
+The lady brandished the flattened packs, contrasting the steaming pile.
+Fair point certainly, there was no denying; a single euro was only one fraction the cost of the pasta & veg.
+The face shown was fitting.
+Deeply gouged furrows and frantically shaking jowls.
+With the Gazan photos the position was further sharpened; over there some children had been caught in that kind of attitude.
+The Arabs & Turks were near here of course; it was at Alexandroupili that the Macedonian conqueror had crossed into Asia Minor, the teacher reminded.
+The strong odour of the beggar that penetrated her winter garb was eclipsed by her person, by the force of her presence, as she stood appealing near two minutes for at least one euro more.

 Thessaloniki